Board of Directors

 Deanna Sudnik

-Floating seat
+Floating Seat

 Deanna Sudnik was born and raised in Dawson Creek and received Post Secondary Training at Grande Prairie Regional College, Northern Lights College and University of Victoria.
 It was during her time at Northern Lights College that she was offered a Practicum with South Peace Community Resources Society (SPCRS) and never really left!

 From 1997-2011 Deanna worked in a variety of programs within the Counselling and Victim Services Department, eventually working her way up into Management.
-Although she missed working front line with the clients, she loved the opportunity to support and guide the staff who were often new to this work.
+Although she missed working frontline with the clients, she loved the opportunity to support and guide the staff who were often new to this work.
 Deanna took a five-year hiatus from Social Services work to spend more time with her two daughters and to pursue some of her other interests before returning to the position of Department Manager after missing anti-violence work.
 Deanna has been an active member of EVA BC during her years in the anti-violence field.

 Deanna feels very privileged to be raising two wonderful strong daughters and keeps busy outside of work with their activities.
 She is passionate about theatre and is a co-director of a local theatre company.
 Recently Deanna has returned to an earlier passion of social marketing and clean living.
 She has an insatiable love for travel, good food, theatre and the empowerment of women supporting women.